salvoravida/redux-first-history/README.md

 export default App;
 ```
-* just simple Route no more ConnectedRouter!
+* just simple Router no more ConnectedRouter!
-* use push action if you need dispatching history from saga or connected components.
+* use `push` action creator from `redux-first-history` if you need to dispatch location from `saga` or connected components.
+* Probabily, you already did it with `react-router-redux` or `connected-react-router` (in this case you have only to replace import!)

 # Abstract

-It's quite common to use in relative big projects
+Working with *relatively large* projects, it's quite common to use both `redux` and `react-router`.
-redux store and react-router declarative routing.

-So you may have components that take location from store,
-others that take location from router context, and others from withRouter HOC.
-If you are on a crazy project, you could see also connect(withRouter) or
+So you may have components that take location from store, others that take location from router context, and others from withRouter HOC.
+If you are on a crazy project, you could see also connect(withRouter) or withRouter(connect) ....
-withRouter(connect) ....

-This sometimes could generate sync issue, when many
-components are updated at different time,
+This sometimes could generate sync issue, because many components are updated at different time.
-and also React shallowCompare optimization will not work as could.
+In addition, React shallowCompare rendering optimization will not work as it should.

-with Redux First History, you can mix components that get history from whatever,
+With `redux-first-history`, you can mix components that get history from whatever,
-it will always be tunneled to *state.router.location*!
+they will always be tunneled to *state.router.location* !

 # Main features